talentsec/lev_doc/tutorial/README.md

   This is the part where you can share your tips and thoughts on using the tool.

 - Running Log:
-  You can view the invocation log of the tool
+  You can view the invocation log of the tool.

 ---